okuramasafumi/alba/README.md

 # => "{:id=>1}" is printed
 ```

 Here, we override `serialize` method with `prepend`.
 In overridden method we print the result of `serializable_hash` that gives the basic hash for serialization to `serialize` method.
-Using `...` allows us to override without knowing method signiture of `serialize`.
+Using `...` allows us to override without knowing method signature of `serialize`.

 Don't forget calling `super` in this way.